 A Good Strategy for finding good erroneous papers to report on:#1) Make yourself a short list of 4 or 5 phenomena within cell biology (or genetics) about which there have been some major conceptual changes (Kuhn's "Paradigm Shifts") in the past 20 to 50 years.
 For example, muscle contraction is now known to be driven by active sliding of myosin along actin fibers, but before this was discovered, nearly everyone believed that muscle proteins actually contracted; and before the clonal selection hypothesis, people thought antibody binding sites were either molded around antigens, or (before that) that antibody specificities evolved by Darwinian natural selection, like other genes.
 Likewise, genes were thought to be proteins, etc. etc.

 #2) If practical, find out approximately when these breakthroughs occurred (+/- 5 or 10 years)

 #3) Get bound volumes of PNAS, Science, or Nature from the years BEFORE (or during) these different breakthroughs (paradigm shifts), and then use the indexes (bound into the volumes) to look up each subject (for example: muscle contraction, antibody synthesis, etc.), and take a quick look at each of the papers that you find listed in the index under these subjects.
+This requires going to the library, but is often a better way to find suitable papers than trying to do it through on-line searches.
 Most of the papers won't be useful for this report, but maybe 1 or 2% will be, & you only need one.

 Reports that actin and/or myosin fibers literally contract (in the sense of shortening in length, instead of sliding past each other.